isaiisj/Coursera/Python_for_Everybody_PY4E_UMich_Specialization/README.md

 1. Getting Started With Python
 2. Python Data Structures
-3. Using Python To Acces Web Data
+3. Using Python To Access Web Data